Find all the fun in New Braunfels for families right here!

 Natural Bridge Caverns

 For a little more adventure next door to the Wildlife Ranch, head to Natural Bridge Caverns, where you can walk 180 feet underground for an unbelievable view of nature.

 Take the popular Discover Tour and witness firsthand the beauty of stalagmites.
 This tour might not be for the entire family, as older friends and the littlest might find the stairs, the dark, and sometimes steep pathways difficult.
 For all others, be sure to wear sneakers, not flip-flops.

 Natural Bridge Caverns has expanded and is more than the underground tours.
 Adventurous ones in your family will love the Canopy Zip Line or Canopy Explorer (there’s even one specially made for toddlers and younger kids, so they aren’t left out).

 While you can find many chain restaurants in New Braunfels, take advantage of the many family-friendly dining options around town.

 Buttermilk Cafe For Breakfast

-Though you’ll need to be mindful as the Buttermilk Cafe closes at 2 pm and is closed on Saturday and Tuesday, this place is the talk of the town when it comes to breakfast.
-The great news is that they serve breakfast all day if you happen to sleep in one day.
+Be mindful that the Buttermilk Cafe closes at 2 p.m., is open Monday through Saturday, and is closed on Sunday.
+FYI – this place is the town’s talk regarding breakfast.
+The great news is that they serve breakfast all day if you sleep in one day.